-- 1. This document outlines policies and procedures governing ID cards and the Card Reader System as well as UT building keys and the Key Control Program.
+- This document outlines policies and procedures governing ID cards and the card reader system as well as UT building keys and the Key Control Program.
 Sample forms for use in implementing these policies and procedures are attached. - 2.
-The Chief of Campus Police will have the principal responsibility for administering the Identification Card/Card Reader System and the Key Control Program for the UT Health Science Center campus and shall be available for consultation and advice in resolving security related questions.
-Only the Chancellor or his designee can overrule Campus Police in matters of Identification Cards/Card Reader System and Key Control. - 3.
-The Identification Card and keys issued by Campus Police and Key Control to faculty, staff, and students is for their official use on the UT Health Science Center campus.
+The Chief of Campus Police will have the principal responsibility for administering the identification card and card reader system for the UT Health Science Center campus and shall be available for consultation and advice in resolving security related questions.
+Assistant Vice Chancellor for Facilities will have the principal responsibility for the key control program.
+Only the Chancellor or the Executive Vice Chancellor and COO can overrule UTHSC-PD in matters of Identification Cards/Card Reader System and Key Control. - 3.
+The identification card and keys issued by campus police and key control to faculty, staff, and students is for their official use on the UT Health Science Center campus.
 The Identification Card and all building keys remain the property of the University and must be returned to Campus Police and Key Control upon termination or transfer, etc. Failure to return the ID and keys will subject the individual to penalties and restrictions outlined elsewhere in this document. - 4.
 Students, upon graduation, may retain their ID cards, ONLY IF the graduation date on the card is the correct expiration date.
 Students, upon withdrawal, must return their ID cards.
 Failure to return ID cards will result in penalties and restrictions outlined elsewhere in this document. - 5.
-Vice chancellors, deans, chairpersons, department heads and directors having approval authority for issuance of card reader ID cards and keys will insure that proper controls and safeguards are maintained to protect the integrity of the Security Card Reader Access System and security of UT Health Science Center facilities and activities.
-They will likewise ensure that card reader access authorization and key authorizations are limited to those individuals within their activity who have an official need.
+Vice chancellors, deans, chairpersons, department heads and directors have approval authority to request that Campus Police issue card reader ID cards and Facilities to issue keys.
+They are to ensure that proper controls and safeguards are maintained to protect the integrity of the Security Card Reader Access System, key control, and security of UT Health Science Center facilities and activities.
+They will ensure that card reader access and key authorizations are limited to those individuals within their activity who have an official need.